sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-render/index.md

   The currency used in the Marketplace is formatted in the ISO 4217 currency code.
 For example USD, EUR, CAD, AUD, etc.

-- `REACT_APP_CANONICAL_ROOT_URL`
+- `REACT_APP_MARKETPLACE_ROOT_URL`

-  Canonical root URL of the marketplace.
+  This is the root URL of the marketplace.
 Remove trailing slash from the domain.<br />E.g. _`https://<the-name-of-your-app>.onrender.com`_

 - `NODE_ENV`